musculoskeletal system disease

 The skeleton is the framework on which the body is hung and supported, and the muscles provide movement.
 Considering the extent of movement in life, and the weight that is supported, it is not surprising that disorders of the musculoskeletal system occur.
 However, not all disorders are the result of wear and tear; inherited disorders may also occur, others may arise spontaneously during life.

 The wear and tear disorders are among the most common.
 Everyone suffers muscular aches and pains at intervals and severe and unaccustomed exercise usually leads to discomfort and stiffness in the muscles the next day.
 In due course such exercise of muscle will lead to the development of more powerful muscles.
 In the untrained, sudden movements will commonly lead to muscles strains, tears of parts of the muscle mass, or tears in the tendons which attach muscles or bones.
-Such tears are often accompanied by bruising in the muscle, and healing can take two to three weeks (Fig 1).
+Such tears are often accompanied by bruising in the muscle, and healing can take two to three weeks (Figure 1).

 Lumbago, or lower back pain, may follow muscle strain which results from unaccustomed activity such as digging.
 When back pain is accompanied by pain going down the back of one leg the condition is known as sciatica.
 Here the pain is due to pressure on one of the nerve roots that leave the spinal cord and supply the leg via the sciatic nerve.
 Treatment involves rest in bed on a firm mattress supported by wooden boards.
 The strain may be on one of the ligaments that run up the spinal column and support the vertebrae.

 A weakness in the ligaments can allow the disc or pad which cushions each vertebra from the next to slip from its normal site and press upon the nerve pool.
 Treatment of a slipped disk requires rest while the tear heals and the disk returns to its normal place.
-If rest does not achieve this, surgical removal of the protruding portion of the disk may be necessary to alleviate symptoms (Fig 2).
+If rest does not achieve this, surgical removal of the protruding portion of the disk may be necessary to alleviate symptoms (Figure 2).

 Other sites at which injury can occur are in the joints between the bones.
 Bone ends are covered in cartilage and held together by strong fibrous capsules.
 The capsule of a joint may be torn, and the cartilage may be damaged.
 In the knee, specialized half-moons of cartilage act as cushions between the femur (thigh bone) and the tibia (shin bone).
 These two cartilages in each knee are attached to the edge of the wearing surface of the knee joint.
 Sudden twisting movements of the knee may be enough to dislodge a cartilage, tearing its attachment to the bone.
 This is painful, prevents full use of the knee, and if it does not settle the offending cartilage may have to be removed.
 Cartilage injuries are common in sports in which weight-bearing joints are frequently twisted.